 The World-Famous Fifteenth

-The sun was beginning its descent when we reached the world-famous 154-yard par 3 fifteenth.
+The sun was beginning its descent when we reached the world-famous 141-meter (154-yard) par 3 fifteenth.
 Standing on the tee, all you can see is trouble!
 The green is surrounded by deep and punishing bunkers.
 I think I counted 12 in total!
-None are more famous than the 6-foot-deep Big Bertha which cuts sharply into the green on the left.
-I lasered 133-yards to the pin, which rested in the middle of the green.
+None are more famous than the 2-meter-deep Big Bertha which cuts sharply into the green on the left.
+I lasered 122 meters to the pin, which rested in the middle of the green.
 Fifteen was playing with the wind, which I thought would cancel out the fact that the hole is uphill.
 With enough calculations to satisfy my inner math geek, I settled on a 9-iron and eyed my target- the right side of the green.

 With numbers swirling in my mind, Big Bertha struck fear in me at the top of my backswing.
 Overcompensating for a pull, I didn’t commit to the swing and left it out to the right.
 I did everything at the last second to avoid that bunker, only to watch it descend into one of the many bunkers on the right.
 But the mission was accomplished because I missed Big Bertha!
 I hit a great bunker shot out, but couldn’t save par.

 Menekse also overcompensated for Big Bertha and joined me in one of the many bunkers right.
-Fifteen was only 133-yards, but you must hit a perfect shot to have any chance at par!
+Fifteen was only 122 meters, but you must hit a perfect shot to have any chance at par!

 Our host told us that during Mackenzie’s visit to Kingston Heath, he made only one design suggestion.
-He recommended changing the original fifteenth from a blind 222-yard par four, to the existing uphill par three.
+He recommended changing the original fifteenth from a blind 203-meter (222-yard) par four, to the existing uphill par three.

 The Only Hole on the Course Without Bunkers